Was 2020 a turning point in Slovakia’s fight against corruption? (2/2)

-Bratislava, Slovakia – After the high-profile Storm and Windstorm anti-corruption raids, it sadly turned out that the police itself, which had been playing God in recent months, wasn’t beyond fault either.
-At least 20 former or current high-ranking police officers were charged in the operations God’s Mills, Purgatory, and Judas that followed police raids against representatives of the Slovak judiciary – a natural continuity considering how the judicial and law enforcement authorities are connected within Slovakia’s corrupt ruling class.
+Bratislava, Slovakia – After the high-profile Storm and Windstorm raids, Slovakia’s fight against corruption turned to the police itself, which had been playing God in recent months.
+At least 20 former or current high-ranking police officers were charged in the operations God’s Mills, Purgatory, and Judas that followed the police raids against representatives of the Slovak judiciary.

 Action God’s Mills

-Makó was taken into custody as part of the God’s Mills raid and he turned out to be very helpful with the accusation of special prosecutor Dušan Kováčik who, despite various medialised controversies at the edge of the law, remained in office without taking any responsibility as the result of insufficient evidence.
-In addition, his accusations also initiated the subsequent Action Purgatory from the beginning of November.
-The testimony secured his release from custody after two months and Makó now remains prosecuted at freedom.
+Makó was taken into custody as part of the God’s Mills raid and proved instrumental in testifying against special prosecutor Dušan Kováčik who, despite have long been suspected of corruption in a number of cases, remained in office and was until then never indicted due to lack of sufficient evidence.
+In addition, his testimony also kick-started the subsequent Action Purgatory that took place two months later.

-In addition to Makó, three other people were detained, including František Böhm, a former official of the Slovak Information Service (SIS) who worked for the service during the era of Ivan Lexa, in the well-known 52nd department focused on finding compromising evidence on politicians, journalists and the likes.
+In addition to Makó, three other people were detained, including František Böhm, a former official of the Slovak Information Service (SIS) during the era of Ivan Lex, in the well-known 52nd department focused on finding compromising evidence on politicians, journalists and the likes.
 Among other things, Böhm’s arrest tragically emphasises how long corrupt elites have been operating behind the scene of the Slovak police, unchecked, unaccountable and unpunished.
-One can only hope that God’s mills may grind slowly, but surely.

 Action Purgatory

-In the early days of November, former high-ranking police officers and officials were put face to face with the purgatory.
+In the early days of November, former high-ranking police officers and officials faced another reckoning.
 The biggest catch of the raid was former head of Slovak police Tibor Gaspar.
 Gaspar has long been a controversial figure in Slovakia, especially following the numerous blunders made at the start of the investigation into Jan Kuciak’s murder.
-Him being a distant relative of Norbert Bodor didn’t help his case, and Kuciak himself had written about their connection which allegedly enabled Bodor to secure generous subsidies and access to multi-million state contracts throughout the years.
+Him being a distant relative of Norbert Bodor didn’t help his case, and Kuciak himself had written about their connection which allegedly enabled Bodor to secure generous subsidies and access to multi-million state contracts over the years.

 Other former police leaders were also taken into custody, such as Róbert Krajmer, former NAKA director Peter Hraško, former SIS interrogation chief Marián Zetocha, former deputy head of the NAKA´s national financial unit, and ex-director of the economic department of the Ministry of the Interior Martin Fleischer – all accused of coordinated efforts to influence police operations and investigations.